Monitoring the Care and Use of Animals

 - Requirements for the care and use of the animals

 Beginning in January, 2018, all proposers and investigators submitting new or renewal applications to the IACUC will be required to demonstrate completion of the CITI collaborative training modules.
 These modules will replace NIH training that was previously accepted and include Responsible Conduct in Research and IACUC specific modules.
-For more information on the CITI program and applicable training modules that may be required, please see the information below or contact the IACUC chair or the CITI Program campus administrator, Dr. John Schaumloffel.
+For more information on the CITI program and applicable training modules that may be required, please see the information below or contact the IACUC chair or the CITI Program campus administrator, Dr. Meg Hoey.

 - CITI Collaborative Institutional Training Initiative